GOP presidential politics, professional wrestling style

-Morris, who sponsors FHU's College Republicans, said he has a friend who is disillusioned and dissatisfied by Washington, D.C., politics and politicians.
+Morris, who sponsors FHU’s College Republicans, said he has a friend who is disenchanted with Washington, D.C., politicians.
 That friend, who thinks Trump could be the answer, suggested to Morris that the definition of insanity is “to continue to do the same thing and expect different results.”

 Morris said he replied, “Another definition of insanity might be to think you could fix a complex machine (like the federal government) by throwing a stick of dynamite at it.”

 In past elections, many conservative Christian voters cited “shares my values” or “represents my values” as a key factor in deciding which candidate to support, Morris said.

 “It’s like we’re changing our standard of whom we’re voting for in this election,” the Tennessee professor said.
 “A lot of folks are backing away from their convictions to change things in Washington, for good or ill.”

 But can Christian voters trust that Trump would defend their interests?

 “The problem with Trump, for socially conservative voters, is not that one doubts that he is really a social conservative,” said John McAdams, who teaches courses on American politics, public opinion and voter behavior at Marquette University and attends the Northtown Church of Christ in Milwaukee.
 “It’s the doubt that Trump has any abiding convictions, except for whatever benefits Donald Trump at the moment.”

 For many members of Churches of Christ going to the polls Tuesday, picking a candidate will be tough, said Ken Richter, minister for the Soldier Creek Church of Christ in Piedmont, Okla., northwest of Oklahoma City.